 WELCOME TO THE MRCT CENTER ONLINE COURSES

-Welcome to Interpretation and Application of ICH E6(R2) – an online course commissioned by the Training Subcommittee of the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) and developed by the MRCT Center with a multi-stakeholder international team of experts.
+Welcome to Version 1.0 of Interpretation and Application of ICH E6(R2) – an online course developed by the MRCT Center with a multi-stakeholder international team of experts, and reviewed and endorsed by the Training Subcommittee of the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH).

 - Module 1: What is ICH E6(R2) and how does it apply to regulatory reviewers and inspectors?